Bushwick and East Williamsburg tour

 Since 2012, the outdoor gallery known as the Bushwick Collective has transformed a dowdy industrial zone into a internationally-known street art haven.
 (We will see a good amount of street art.
 But if you want a tour focused on street art, please choose one of them!)

-But these neighborhoods have a deeper, more complicated, and more fraught history.
+But these neighborhoods have a deeper, more complicated, and more fraught history (which is why a street art celebration has faced protests).

 We'll see signs of Bushwick's brewing history, fueled by a German population, in mansions and closed breweries.
 We'll see a few signs of the neighborhood's Italian heritage, and more that reflect the Latino (Puerto Rican, Dominican, Mexican, Ecuadorian) presence that later transformed Bushwick.